Q: Why should I use AWS ParallelCluster?

 Q: Why should I use EFA?

-EFA brings the scalability, flexibility, and elasticity of cloud to tightly-coupled HPC applications.
-With EFA, tightly-coupled HPC applications have access to lower and more consistent latency and higher throughput than traditional TCP channels, enabling them to scale better.
-EFA support can be enabled dynamically, on-demand on any supported EC2 instance without pre-reservation, giving you the flexibility to respond to changing business/workload priorities.
+EFA brings the scalability, flexibility, and elasticity of the cloud to tightly coupled high performance computing (HPC) applications.
+With EFA, tightly coupled HPC applications have access to lower and more consistent latency and higher throughput than traditional TCP channels, enabling them to scale better.
+EFA support can be enabled dynamically, on demand on any supported EC2 instance without pre-reservation, giving you the flexibility to respond to changing business and workload priorities.

 Q: What types of applications can benefit from using EFA?

-High Performance Computing (HPC) applications distribute computational workloads across a cluster of instances for parallel processing.
+HPC applications distribute computational workloads across a cluster of instances for parallel processing.
 Examples of HPC applications include computational fluid dynamics (CFD), crash simulations, and weather simulations.
 HPC applications are generally written using the Message Passing Interface (MPI) and impose stringent requirements for inter-instance communication in terms of both latency and bandwidth.
-Applications using MPI and other HPC middleware which supports the libfabric communication stack can benefit from EFA.
+Applications using MPI and other HPC middleware that supports the libfabric communication stack can benefit from EFA.

 Q: How does EFA communication work?

-EFA devices provide all ENA devices functionalities plus a new OS bypass hardware interface that allows user-space applications to communicate directly with the hardware-provided reliable transport functionality.
+EFA devices provide all Elastic Network Adapter (ENA) devices' functionalities, plus a new OS bypass hardware interface that allows user-space applications to communicate directly with the hardware-provided reliable transport functionality.
 Most applications will use existing middleware, such as the Message Passing Interface (MPI), to interface with EFA.
 AWS has worked with a number of middleware providers to ensure support for the OS bypass functionality of EFA.
 Please note that communication using the OS bypass functionality is limited to instances within a single subnet of a Virtual Private Cloud (VPC).